sculpin/sculpin.io/source/index.md

 hosting platform.

+## Why Use a Static Site Generator?

+**Security, performance, and simplicity.** A static site, by definition, is a site rendered to static HTML.
+This means no code has to be executed on the server.
+This means no database has to be running on the server.
+These things mean less load on a server *even during traffic spikes*.

+It is tempting to consider static site generators a "step back" or placed in the same category as the likes of Dreamweaver or FrontPage.
+This is not really a fair comparison.
+Modern static sit generators *do* output static HTML but they are programmable and developer friendly.

 ## Why Sculpin?

 Sculpin is a **PHP static site generator**.
 If you like and are familiar with PHP, Sculpin